kiatng/openmage-shooter/README.md

 ## Quick Start

 You need to be able to access the customers in the database.
-The first 20 customers with ID from 1 to 20 are allowed to view the output in the browser.
+By default, the first 20 customers with ID from 1 to 20 are allowed to view the output in the browser.
 You can edit the `entity_id` in the table `customer_entity` for these users.
+To allow access for specified customer IDs, see [Configuration](#configuration).

 ### Debug Helper